olafbooij/respikeprop/readme.md

-The name of this repository, ReSpikeProp, is to stress the fact that spiking neurons can be connected in a recurrent manner, without any adjusment to the backpropagation method.
+The name of this repository, ReSpikeProp, is to stress the fact that spiking neurons can be connected in a recurrent manner, without any adjustment to the backpropagation method.